 If you’re not reaching your goals in the entertainment industry, then make your own movie.
 Better yet, start a YouTube channel.
-The cost of entry is low and if you’re really good, the industry will find you.
+The cost of entry is low, and if you’re really good, the industry will find you.
 And if they don’t, maybe you’ll still make some income on ads.

-How import is fitness to success?
+How important is fitness to success?

 You’re asking the wrong guy.
 I believe that if you’re married, have kids, and a full-time job, and still have time to work out, one of the other three is suffering.

 Do you enjoy working out?
-If not how do you get motivated?
+If not, how do you get motivated?

 I did when I was younger.
 I used to run five miles a day every day.
-Then I had kids.
-And got old.
+Then I had kids and got old.
 Now I’m just motivated to stay alive.

 Do you have anything you would like to promote or tell us about?

-I’d like to talk to you about Amway.
+I want to talk to you about Amway.